 What kind of animal is a zebra?
-Explaining the characteristics, ecology, and habitat of horses that can be seen at the zoo
+The latest information on its characteristics, ecology, and habitat.
+Horses you can see at the zoo

 Africa